- Components and definition of the hydrologic cycle

 Transported sediments are grouped into bedload, suspended load, and dissolved load.
 Sediments moved along the channel bed are the bedload and typically are the largest and densest.
-Bedload is moved by saltation (bouncing) and traction (being pushed along by the force of the flow).
+Bedload is moved by saltation (bouncing) and traction (being pushed or rolled along by the force of the flow).
 When stream velocity increases, smaller bedload sediments can be picked up by flowing water and held in suspension as suspended load.
 The faster streams can carry larger grains as suspended load.
 Dissolved load in a stream is the sum of the ions in solution from chemical weathering.
-The dissolved load includes ions such as calcium (Ca+2), chloride (Cl-1), potassium (K+1), and sodium (Na+1).
+The dissolved load includes ions such as bicarbonate (HCO3–), calcium (Ca+2), chloride (Cl-1), potassium (K+1), and sodium (Na+1).
 The solubility of these ions is not affected by flow velocity.

 Stream flooding is a natural process that adds sediment to floodplains.
-A floodplain is the mostly flat area of land located adjacent to a stream channel that is inundated with flood water on a regular basis.
+A floodplain is the generally flat area of land located adjacent to a stream channel that is inundated with flood water on a regular basis.
 A stream typically reaches its greatest velocity when it is close to flooding, known as the bankfull stage.
 As soon as the flooding stream overtops its banks and occupies the wide area of its floodplain, the velocity decreases.
 At this point, sediment that was being carried by the swiftly moving water is deposited near the edge of the channel, forming a low ridge or natural levée.
 In addition, sediments are added to the floodplain during this flooding process .

 Zone of Deposition